sodadata/docs/_includes/agent-api-keys.md

 The Soda Agent communicates with your Soda Cloud account using API public and private keys.
-Note that the keys a Soda Agent uses are different from the API keys Soda Core uses to connect to Soda Cloud.
+Note that the keys a Soda Agent uses are different from the API keys Soda Library uses to connect to Soda Cloud.

 1. If you have not already done so, create a Soda Cloud account at <a href="https://cloud.soda.io/signup?utm_source=docs" target="_blank"> cloud.soda.io</a>.
 2. In your Soda Cloud account, navigate to **your avatar** > **Scans & Data**, then navigate to the **Agents** tab.
 Click **New Soda Agent**.